lazylad99/Location-based-Restaurant-Analysis/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Author
-Developed by [Your Name].
+Developed by Alok Deep.
 Feel free to contribute or reach out for improvements!